Harmonic morphisms from five-dimensional Lie groups: The Lie algebra of type VIII

-\begin{theorem} Let $G$ be a 5-dimensional Riemannian Lie group carrying $\V=\slr 2$, as a left-invariant minimal and conformal distribution, equipped with the standard metric.
-Then the corresponding foliation is Riemannian.
-Let $\{X,Y,Z,A,B\}$ and $\{X,Y,Z\}$ be orthonormal bases for the Lie algebras $\g$ and $\k=\slr 2$, respectively, such that Then the additional Lie bracket relations are given by
+\begin{theorem} Let $G$ be a 5-dimensional Riemannian Lie group carrying a left-invariant, minimal and conformal distribution $\V$, generated by the Riemannian subalgebra $\slr 2$ of $\g$ as above.
+Then the Lie bracket relations are of the form